yifancheng-ucsf/AR-Decon/README.md

 # AR-Decon: Deconvolution to restore cryo-EM maps with anisotropic resolution
 AR-Decon, which stands for correcting **A**nisotropic **R**esolution by **Decon**volution, is a computational pipeline designed to enhance the quality of three-dimensional maps that suffer from anisotropic resolutions, often resulting from datasets with preferred orientations.
 By applying advanced deconvolution techniques, AR-Decon corrects these resolution discrepancies, leading to more accurate and isotropic 3D maps.

+## System Requirements
+### 1. Hardware Requirements
+AR-Decon is a CPU-based program and does not require a GPU.
+By default, it utilizes 4 CPU cores for parallel processing and consumes approximately 3 GB of RAM for a map with a box size of 256.
+For optimal performance, the following hardware specifications are recommended:
+- RAM: 16 GB or more
+- CPU: 8 or more cores, 4.0 GHz per core or higher

+### 2. Operating Systems Requirements
+AR-Decon requires a Linux-based operating system for proper execution.
+The program has been tested on the following Linux distributions:
+- CentOS 7.6.1810 and 7.9.2009
+- Ubuntu 20.04.6 LTS

 ## Installation
 ### 1. Install Conda
-AR-Deon is a Linux-based program.
 Ensure that you have either Miniconda or Anaconda installed on your Linux distribution.
 It is recommended to install Miniconda by following these [instructions](https://docs.anaconda.com/miniconda/).
 ### 2. Set Up a Python Environment and Install AR-Decon
 Create a Python environment named `ardecon` using `conda` and install AR-Decon.
+Installation typically completes within 10 minutes.
 ```bash
 git clone https://github.com/yifancheng-ucsf/AR-Decon.git
 cd AR-Decon